-Students will write an essay of no more than 2,000 words examining significant moments from a scene within a play text.
+Students will perform scenes from a play (this performance is not evaluated) and write an essay of no more than 2,000 words examining significant moments from a scene within a play text.
 They will analyse how the dramatic features of the text were staged through their own individual performance choices.